abram-stack/lead-chrome-extension/README.md

 Paste in the input field area and there you go.
 You have it in you local storage.

+You can also add the current open tab, by clicking save tab button.
+The current open tab URL will be added to your localStorage
 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜